21Suspect/google-image-downloader/README.md

 # Visual Image Downloader (Chrome Extension)

-A specialized Chrome Extension designed to automate the process of downloading high-resolution images based on a list of search terms.
+A specialized Chrome Extension designed for use on **Google Images** to automate the process of downloading many high-resolution images from Google Image Search.
 Originally developed to populate a massive architectural database, this tool uses visual analysis and simulated interactions to find the best available versions of images on Google Search.

 ## 🚀 Features